Invariant measures concentrated on countable structures: Existence of invariant measures

 \begin{construction} Fix an enumeration $\{\varphi_i\}_{i\in\w}$ of the sentences of $T$ such that every sentence of $T$ appears infinitely often.
 Because $T$ is a pithy $\Pi_2$ theory, for each $i$, the sentence $\varphi_i$ is of the form

 where $\psi_i$ is a quantifier-free formula whose free variables are precisely $\xx y$, all distinct, and where $\xx$ is possibly empty.
-Consider the induced enumeration $\{\psi_i\}_{i\in\w}$, and for each $i$, let $k_i$ be one less than the arity of $\psi_i$.
+Consider the induced enumeration $\{\psi_i\}_{i\in\w}$, and for each $i$, let $k_i$ be one less than the number of free variables of $\psi_i$.
 Also fix an enumeration $\{q_i\}_{i \in\w}$ of the rationals. \end{construction} We now give the inductive construction.
 For a diagram, see Figure~\ref{illustration}.
-The key inductive property is that at the end of each stage $i$, the quantifier-free type $p_i$ is consistent with $T$, extends $p_{i-1}$ (for $i\ge 1$), and is the (non-redundant) quantifier-free type of every tuple that separates $\vv_i$, including $\rr_i$.
+The key inductive property is that at the end of each stage $i$, the quantifier-free type $p_i$ is consistent with $T$, extends $p_{i-1}$ (for $i\ge 1$), and is the (non-redundant) quantifier-free type of every tuple that $\vv_i$ isolates, including $\rr_i$.

 {\textbf{Stage $\mathbf{0}$:}} Set $\rr_{0}$ to be the tuple $(0)$, let $p_{0}$ be any quantifier-free unary type consistent with $T$, and set $\vv_{0}$ to be the pair $\bigl (-\sqrt{2}, \sqrt{2}\bigr)$.